Build pipeline

 Entry dist/ outputs Notes

-demos/hero/main.tsx hero-main.js, hero-main.dcpak the mounted entry — calls mount()
+apps/hero/main.tsx hero-main.js, hero-main.pak the mounted entry — calls mount()

 A demo typically has app.tsx (the exported UI) and main.tsx (a tiny file that imports the app and mounts it).
 You build hero-main when you want a runnable, self‑mounting bundle; you build hero to bundle the component on its own.
 See Components and App shell for what those entries contain.